;

 Valuing people's opinions in protective and corporate culture might lead to more complex verbal agreements rather than creating a written understanding of a feature or functionality that needs to be adopted globally.

 The continuous iterations allow all team contributors to do the same.
-By creating the shared knowledge in Confluence[007↘︎] (or any other form of wiki), we can obtain extensive documentation and build (a minimal) knowledge for anyone who is part of the product team.
+By creating shared knowledge in Confluence[007↘︎] (or any other form of wiki), we can obtain extensive documentation and build (a minimal) knowledge base for anyone who is part of the product team.

 This strengthens responses between business and product teams and drives transparency across the company.